How to Create a Sustainable SEO Strategy in 2023

 Tools such as Deep Crawl, Screaming Frog and OnCrawl can help you uncover critical technical SEO issues.

-Internal roadblocks and development bandwidth can derail essential technical updates, causing SEO teams to fall back on link building without laying the proper foundation.
-As a result, technical problems cause issues with crawling, link equity distribution and user experience.
-That means search engine algorithms are less likely to rank your site well.
+Internal roadblocks and development bandwidth can derail essential technical updates.
+As a result, SEO teams may fall back on link building without laying the proper foundation.

 Or, you may notice that pages with longer load times perform poorly in organic search.
-Maybe your URL structure is problematic.
+Maybe your URL structure and website architecture is confusing.
 Or, you have mixed content, where some of the linked content on a page is not HTTPS as the rest of the site.
 Perhaps you have a spike in 404 error pages.
 It may be that your XML Sitemaps have issues, with outdated or missing URLs.

-Technical SEO is the foundation of your search engine optimization strategy, and must be prioritized.
+Technical SEO is the foundation of your search engine optimization strategy.
 With a solid technical infrastructure, your content and backlinks will have a far greater impact on your organic search results.

 According to Google’s former Search Quality Senior Strategist, Andrey Lipattsev, high-quality content is one of the top three SEO ranking factors.
 But what is great content?
 And how can you develop a content strategy that impacts your key business initiatives?

-Answer: Build your content strategy around an SEO framework.
+Answer: Build your content strategy template around an SEO framework.

 At Terakeet, We employ a spectrum of research, strategic development, IA and page-level outlining, and full publishing capabilities to impact pages across your website and throughout your customer funnel.
 We analyze the search landscape across your market to identify the optimal topics to target, as well as the underlying intent of those searches and the types of content required to rank, like product pages, blog posts, or long-form content.